AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52613-cache-and-indexes-are-refreshed-with-no-updates.md

 <u>Steps to reproduce</u>:

-1. Turn developer mode to have debug.log
+1. Turn developer mode to have `debug.log`.
 1. Prepare import file with 100 products - import.csv:

    ```